sillerud/pol_league_of_legends/README.md

 ## Troubleshooting
 If you're having issues with the client crashing, launch the patcher in debug mode, look for err: in the console and google the errors you get.
 Its most likely a problem with missing libraries and you fix it by installing them.

+## Credits
+This approach uses the same way of installing the patcher as the AUR package does: https://aur.archlinux.org/packages/leagueoflegends/